Chau999/chau999.github.io/index.md

 ## Welcome
 <p align="justify">
 Hi, my name is Siu Lun (Alan) Chau.
-I am an incoming Assistant Professor (commencing May 2025) at the <a href="https://www.ntu.edu. sg/computing">College of Computing and Data Science, Nanyang Technological University (NTU), Singapore</a>.
-I will be leading the
+I am an Assistant Professor in Statistical Machine Learning at the <a href="https://www.ntu.edu. sg/computing">College of Computing and Data Science, Nanyang Technological University (NTU), Singapore</a>.
+I lead the
 <b>Epistemic Intelligence & Computation
-(EPIC) Lab</b>, where our mission is to develop intelligent systems that can recognise their own limitations and communicate what they know--and how well they know it--with clarity and confidence.
+(EPIC) Lab</b>, where the mission is to develop intelligent systems that can recognise their own limitations and communicate what they know--and how well they know it--with clarity and confidence.
 To achieve this, we conduct research into both the theoretical foundations and practical application of <b>Uncertainty-Aware Machine Learning</b>.
 You can read more about my research <a href="https://chau999.github.io/research/">here</a>.
 </p>

 <p align="justify">
-<b> Background. </b> From 2023 to 2025, I was a Postdoctoral Researcher at the <a href="https://ri-lab.org/">Rational Intelligence Lab</a>
+<b> Background. </b> From 2023 to 2025, I was a Postdoctoral Researcher at the <a href="https://ri-lab.org/">Rational
-within
+Intelligence Lab</a> within CISPA Helmholtz Center for Information Security, Germany, under the supervision of <a href="https://www.krikamol.org/">Dr. Krikamol Muandet</a>.
+My research centered on imprecise probabilistic machine learning, a generalised probability theory framework, and their integration to machine learning challenges, including hypothesis testing, supervised learning, and forecast elicitation under imprecision.
+Between 2019 and 2023, I pursued my DPhil in
-the CISPA Helmholtz Center for Information Security, Germany, under the supervision of <a href="https://www.krikamol.org/">Dr. Krikamol Muandet</a>.
-My research centered on imprecise probabilistic machine learning, a generalised framework of probability theory, and their application to machine learning challenges, including hypothesis testing and supervised learning under imprecision.
-Between 2019 and 2023, I pursued my DPhil in Statistics at the <a href="https://csml.stats.ox.ac.uk/">University of Oxford</a>, where I worked on the intersection of kernel methods and Gaussian processes with applications to trustworthy machine learning, under the supervision of <a href="https://sejdino.github.io/">Prof. Dino Sejdinovic</a>.
+Statistics at the <a href="https://csml.stats.ox.ac.uk/">University of Oxford</a>, where I worked at the intersection of kernel methods and Gaussian processes, under the supervision of <a href="https://sejdino.github.io/">Prof. Dino Sejdinovic</a>.
 During my doctoral studies, I also interned at the <a href="https://ei.is.mpg.de/">
 Empirical Inference department of the Max Planck Institute for Intelligent Systems, Tübingen</a>, working on improving econometric